Portugal leaders rally around Porto player over racist slurs - WHIZ News

 Marega wrote on his Instagram account that “idiots” went to the stadium to shout racist insults.

 He also lashed out at the referee, who gave Marega a yellow card, apparently for his refusal to continue playing.
-He said the referee should have defended Marega.
+He said the referee should have defended him from the insults.

+The dramatic scenes as Marega pulled away from his teammates and stormed off the field were unprecedented in Portugal.
+The country has not witnessed the growth of far-right political parties or movements seen elsewhere in Europe in recent years.
+Television channels and radio stations on Monday dedicated phone-in programs to the incident.

+It was the latest racist incident to tarnish soccer in Europe, despite widespread condemnation and efforts to stop it from officials involved in the game and in keeping public order.

 More AP soccer https://apnews.com/Soccer and https://twitter.com/AP_Sports